abhinavk454/opengl_lab/README.md

 1.you must have opengl on your system
 2.gcc installed on your system
 # instruction to run
+type following in comand window or terminal
+compile:
-type following in comand window or terminal gcc filename.c -o filename -lGL -lglut -lGL -lm
+gcc filename.c -o filename -lGL -lglut -lGL -lm
+run:
+./filename